nikefn/nikefn.github.io/_posts/2026-04-30-personalproject_chiptunes.markdown

 ## My Favourite Chiptunes

 Back in the days I did like a lot chiptune [tracker](https://en.wikipedia.org/wiki/Music_tracker) music.
-Below you find a selection of my favourite tracks.
+Below you find a selection of my favourite pieces.

 Each file is only few kilobytes in size, yet fits a whole song.
 Have a listen :)..